 3. Increased Engagement

-The first benefit of social learning is all about engagement.
+The third benefit of social learning is all about engagement.
 Social learning makes learning more fun and promotes increased learner participation.
 When employees aren’t engaged it affects knowledge retention, productivity and costs you money.
 Indeed, research shows that unproductive employees cost an average of $3,400 for every $10,000 of their salary!

 Adding social functionality features to learning tech can greatly enhance engagement levels and help to avoid all these problems.
 For example, learners using The Knowledge Arcade app were posting to social feeds an average of nine times a week in 2020.
 This surge in engagement led to a £16 million increase in retail sales growth for one of our clients!